Day Tickets sold for Middle River Calder Valley, go to Agents or buy online.

 The River Calder is fast becoming close to its prime of the 1970’s after years of issues with flooding and pollution.
-Chub, Barbel, Dace, Roach, Perch & Grayling are all prolific along all our waters from above Battyeford down to the lower lengths at the Bingley Arms, Osset, Altofts and the Mexborough Estate lengths at Castleford.
+Chub, Barbel, Dace, Roach, Perch, Trout & Grayling are all prolific along all our waters from above Battyeford down to the lower lengths at the Bingley Arms and Healey Mills Ossett.

 The club has an annual program of clearing paths and pegs for regular matches and pleasure anglers so the best fishing can be accessed.